galaxyproject/galaxy-hub/src/news/2021-06-galaxy-update/index.md

 </div>

-If your organization wants to reach hundreds of researchers working in data-intensive science and help GCC2021 succeed then please take a look at the [sponsorship prospectus](http://bit.ly/gcc2021_prospectus_v1) and the [list of sponsorship packages](http://bit.ly/gcc2021_packages).
+**If your organization wants to reach hundreds of researchers working in data-intensive science and help GCC2021 succeed then please take a look at the [sponsorship prospectus](http://bit.ly/gcc2021_prospectus_v1) and the [list of sponsorship packages](http://bit.ly/gcc2021_packages).**

 # Event News

-Despite COVID-19, there is still a lot going on, and most of it is online.
-See the [full list of events](/src/events/index.md).
-Some highlights:
+There is a lot going onin the Galaxy, with [10 events this week alone](/src/events/index.md).
+Some upcoming highlights:

 <div class="card-deck">